 The purpose of the appeal was to track down recordings of otherwise lost TV and radio shows that might exist in the lofts, sheds and cupboards of the general public, and was promoted on Radio 4’s PM programme and with a spot on the BBC website.
 A full list of materials found is listed in this PDF: http://wiped.files.wordpress.com/2011/12/lostshowsappeal2011.pdf.

-Sady, the recording of Dan Dare – Pilot of the Future: Episode 53 – The Lost World On Mars is described as “almost completely incomprehensible” (and I’m wondering if this is the episode that has surfaced online).
+Sadly, the recording of Dan Dare – Pilot of the Future: Episode 53 – The Lost World On Mars is described as “almost completely incomprehensible”.

 The other episode listed, Dan Dare – Pilot of the Future: Episode 76 – Under Sentence of Death aired on Radio Luxembourg on 21st January 1952 – but according to the PDF, the recording has been donated to Kaleidoscope “on the strict understanding that it will not be archived or otherwise distributed, without the owner’s prior consent.”

-The Dan Dare Info site reveals Bob Danvers-Walker announced the Adventures of Dan Dare, whilst former Dick Barton actor Noel Johnson took the part of Dan, Digby was played by John Sharpe, Peabody by Anne Cullen, and the Mekon by Francis De Wolfe.
-Other parts were played by Kenneth Willams and Ralph Richardson.
+The Dan Dare Info site notes Bob Danvers-Walker announced the show.
+Noel Johnson played Dan (who died in 1999), Digby was played by John Sharpe, Professor Peabody by Anne Cullen.
+Other parts were played by Kenneth Williams and Ralph Richardson.
 The series was produced in London by John Glyn-Jones.